Nicolas Brisset

 Social History of Economic Thought

-I am currently Maître de conférence (associate professor) in History of Economic Thought at the Université Côte d'Azur.
-I am also a member of the REHPERE network.
-I obtained my PhD from University of Lausanne and Paris 1 Panthéon-Sorbonne University.
-In 2022, I was awarded the Young Researcher's Prize of the European Society for the History of Economic Thought.
+I am currently a Maître de conférences (Associate Professor) in the History of Economic Thought at Université Côte d’Azur.
+I am a member of the REHPERE network and an associated member of the Centre Walras-Pareto (University of Lausanne).
+I obtained my PhD from the University of Lausanne and Paris 1 Panthéon-Sorbonne.
+In 2022, I was awarded the Young Researcher Prize by the European Society for the History of Economic Thought.

-My research focuses on the evolution of economics as a scientific discipline, as a domain of political expertise, and as a vehicle for ideological discourse, with a particular emphasis on the twentieth century.
-In my Ph.
-D thesis, which I defended in 2014, I undertook an investigation into the notion of the 'performativity'.
-This concept refers to the capacity of economic discourses to shape the social world.
+My research adopts an approach grounded in the social history of economic ideas.
+It explores the evolution of economics as a scientific discipline, a form of political expertise, and a vehicle for ideological discourse, with a particular focus on the twentieth century.
+In my doctoral dissertation (2014), I investigated the notion of “performativity,” understood as the capacity of economic discourse to shape and transform the social world.

-I am currently engaged in a research project with Raphaël Fèvre, which examines the contributions of French economists during the Front Populaire and Vichy regimes.
+I am currently engaged, with Raphaël Fèvre, in a research project examining the role and contributions of French economists during the Front Populaire and Vichy regimes.